kaiying-tey/personal-website/README.md

 # 🎨 Personal Portfolio

 Welcome to my personal website!
-This is a creative, interactive React-based frontend website where I showcase my projects, experiences, and a bit of my personality as a software developer.
+Just a developer doing dev things.
+This is a creative, interactive React-based playground where I showcase my projects, experiences, skills and a bit of my personality as a software developer.

+Whether you're here to check out my work, get to know me, or just poke around — welcome, and enjoy the scroll!

 ## ✨ Features